a2stuff/prodos-drivers/clocks/README.md

 * Cricket!

 All follow the above protocol: install only if there is not already a clock, probe for the clock before installing, and chain to the next driver.

+In addition, the "jumbo" directory combines the other driver installers to create a single unified clock driver installer.
+See its [README](jumbo/README.md) for more details.